 Babies will repeat behaviour that gets them a lot of attention.
 So as soon as your child shows a positive behaviour – for example, cuddling or gentle touch – reward him with lots of attention and praise.

 A clear, verbal response to biting, pinching and hair-pulling is important.
 It’s also good to let toddlers know how you feel.
 For example, you can say, ‘No. No biting.
 Biting hurts Mummy’.

 If your toddler hits or bites other people or pulls their hair, working out the reason for your child’s behaviour is the first step.
 This means thinking through the possible causes of the behaviour, and asking whether the way you react could be making the behaviour worse.

 For example, if your child is lashing out because she can’t find the words to explain her feelings, shouting at her won’t help.
 Instead try to stay calm on the outside – even if you don’t feel at all calm on the inside!
 This will teach your child about how to deal with frustration.

 Often, this kind of toddler behaviour is about getting your attention.
 So taking your attention away from your child sends him a very powerful message about how you’re feeling.
 For example, you can turn away or move away from him.

 You can also teach your child ‘feelings’ words by saying something like, ‘You look like you’re feeling angry!’
-This can help him learn how to use his words in the future.
+This can help your child learn how to use his words in the future.

 You’ll need to keep doing this several times for your child to learn.

 If your child bites someone else’s child, stay calm and get in quickly with an apology to the child and the other parent.
-Give your toddler verbal feedback – for example, you can say, ‘No!
+Give your child verbal feedback – for example, you can say, ‘No!
 Biting hurts’.
-Then remove her from the situation for a brief time-out.
+Then remove your child from the situation.